itfreshfish/first-try/README.md

 # first-try
 learning how to use,
-and first-time to make changes
+and first-time to make changes, second try